timothywetzel/SDSS_Hackathon_Group_2/SDSS_Hackathon_Group_2.md

 ### Further Analysis

 There is room for much more investigation following this study.
 For instance, we could be incoporating many additional regressors that would paint a more complete picture of the studied phenomenon.

+Furthermore, we could explore transformations of the regressor variables to more tightly couple our model with the observed data.